 Important Dates for the Pearsoll family

 This web page shows only a small excerpt of our Pearsoll research.
-Another 187 words (13 lines of text) covering the years 1341, 1374, 1376, 1376, 1531, 1629, 1539, 1676, 1634, 1633, 1702, 1633, 1696, 1653, 1670, 1795 and 1856 are included under the topic Early Pearsoll History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1341, 1374, 1376, 1376, 1531, 1629, 1539, 1676, 1634, 1633, 1702, 1633, 1696, 1653, 1670, 1795 and 1856 are included under the topic Early Pearsoll History in all our PDF Extended History products and printed products wherever possible.

 Pearsoll Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Pearsoll has been recorded under many different variations, including Pearsall, Pershall, Persall, Parsil, Parcell, Parcel and many more.